 The monthly drills are planned a year in advance so that we can plan much of our family schedule around that.
 And the two-week annual drills can be worked around as well.
 The biggest concern I have is the possibility of being deployed.
-While it’s a remote possibility, it does exist, and it is something I am prepared to do if called upon (I’ve already done 5 of them, so I know the drill!).
+While it’s a remote possibility, it exists, and I am prepared to do it if called upon (I’ve already done 5 of them, so I know the drill!).
 And this is the reality every military member faces.
 So, it’s not something I jumped into without knowing the drill.

 In my opinion, the benefits far outweigh the costs.
 At the base level, there is the pay that comes with joining the Guard.
-I will retain my old rank of E-5 (with the opportunity to promote).
-So my drill pay comes out to around $380 per month and about $1,450 for the two-week annual training period.
-The total for the year comes out to about $6,000 (here is a Drill Pay calculator for those who are interested in running some numbers based on their situation).
+I will retain my old rank of E-5 (with the opportunity to be promoted).
+So, my drill pay is around $380 per month and about $1,450 for the two-week annual training period.
+The total for the year comes out to about $6,000 (here is a Drill Pay calculator for those interested in running some numbers based on their situation).

 There are also other valuable benefits, including:

-Health Insurance: TRICARE Reserve Select is one of the most affordable health insurance plans I’ve seen.
+TRICARE Reserve Select is one of the most affordable health insurance plans I’ve seen.
 At the time of this writing, it costs about $46 per month for an individual or $221 for a family plan.
 It also has low deductibles and out-of-pocket expenses.
 I will write a more in-depth article about TRICARE Reserve Select.
 Overall, it’s an incredibly valuable benefit.